How to choose between our six starter funds

 Share on

-Building your own portfolio takes time and effort, which can prove a bit daunting for some first-time investors.
-There are, however, shortcut options for those who would prefer a more hands-off approach: multi-asset funds.
+Building your own portfolio takes time and effort, which can be a bit daunting for some first-time investors.
+However, for those who would prefer a more hands-off approach, there are shortcut options in the form of multi-asset funds.

 This type of fund makes the investment decisions on your behalf – splitting your money across a mix of different assets, but mainly shares and bonds.